Trip to Eastern Sudetes, proving that the hard way is often the right way.

 Looking at this mill brought intensive flashbacks of the gold rush era structures that I saw in Colorado years ago.

+Somewhere three-fourths of the way, we entered a glade where the path got erased by the forest's services' heavy equipment; we had to make our own if we wanted to continue.
+While it was initially fine with only lots of sticks all over the place, it quickly changed into a mess of loads of uprooted trees from a recent storm.
 Remember how I said how e-bikes are popular here?
-Well, my companion contributes to this trend, each having an eb' weighing over 25kg.
-Not the best when you have to carry them on your shoulders while climbing over logs; therefore, my friends thinking about bailing out.
-I don't want to call our evening mission off yet, so I offer to help.
-Little do I know that I end up carrying their bikes for over 100 meters of elevation.
+Well, my companion contributed to this trend, each having an eb' weighing around 25kg.
+Not the best when you have to carry them on while climbing over logs.
+Therefore, my friends thought about bailing out.
+But I didn't want to call our evening mission off yet, so I offered help.
+Little did I know that I end up carrying their bikes on my shoulders for the next 100 meters of elevation.
 Take one, go back for the second...
 Talking about a proper workout right there!
-But, we manage.
+Yet, we managed.

 Koberstein castle has no written history, but it was probably built at the end of the 13th century to protect the gold mines around.

-As we happily return to the hotel, most find desired rest.
-I, meanwhile, have a front-row seat for a snoring concert.
 In meditation, many people focus on their breathing to train their attention, achieve greater awareness and a clear mind, and reach emotional calmness.
 But when someone, already sleep-deprived, is forced to listen to others' breath, a cacophony from hell, serenity isn't what comes to mind.
 But what do you do, when you want your friends to get good rest, perhaps to form pleasant memories on our evening adventure?
 It's either them or me.

 Day 3